 The data collected are an administrative by-product of the management of SOMIH programs and conform well in terms of scope, coverage and reference period.
-SOMIH programs are delivered in only 5 states and territories-New South Wales, Queensland, South Australia, Tasmania and the Northern Territory.
+SOMIH programs are delivered in only 5 states and territories - New South Wales, Queensland, South Australia, Tasmania and the Northern Territory.

-Classifications used for income, disability status, greatest need and vacancy reason are not consistent across the states and territories, however, the states and territories map these data to an AlHW standard.
+Classifications used for income, disability status, greatest need and vacancy reason are not consistent across the states and territories, however, the states and territories map these data to an AIHW standard as defined in METEOR.